Best places to watch sunrise in Rio de Janeiro: Beaches and spots locals love

 If you are feeling adventurous, join a sunrise stand up paddle session near the Copacabana Fortress.
 Gliding across calm waters while the skyline lights up is one of the most memorable ways to start the day.

-For the best experience, try staying as close to the beachfront as possible.
+For a safe experience, try staying as close to the beachfront as possible.
 This allows you to step directly onto the sand instead of moving through quieter streets before dawn.
 Before heading out, take a moment to observe the movement around you and avoid carrying valuables you do not need.

 Red Beach (Praia Vermelha) in Urca